 From August 2002 through August 2006, we participated in a self-insured trust to manage our workers' compensation activity for our employees in New York State.
 All members of this trust have, by design, joint and several liability during the time they participate in the trust.
-In August 2006, we left the selfinsured trust and have obtained alternative coverage for our workers' compensation program through a third-party insurer.
+In August 2006, we left the self-insured trust and have obtained alternative coverage for our workers' compensation program through a third-party insurer.
 In the third quarter of 2006, we confirmed that the trust was in an underfunded position (i.e. the assets of the trust were insufficient to cover the actuarially projected liabilities associated with the members in the trust).
 In the third quarter of 2006, we recorded a liability and an associated expense of \$350 as an estimate of our potential future cost related to the trust's underfunded status.
+On

-On April 28, 2008, we, along with all other members of the trust, were served by the State of New York Workers' Compensation Board ("Compensation Board") with a Summons with Notice that has been filed in Albany County Supreme Court, wherein the Compensation Board put all members of the trust on notice that it would be seeking approximately \$1,000 in previously billed and unpaid assessments and further assessments estimated to be not less than \$25,000 arising from the accumulated estimated under-funding of the trust.
+April 28, 2008, we, along with all other members of the trust, were served by the State of New York Workers' Compensation Board ("Compensation Board") with a Summons with Notice that was filed in Albany County Supreme Court, wherein the Compensation Board put all members of the trust on notice that it would be seeking approximately \$1,000 in previously billed and unpaid assessments and further assessments estimated to be not less than \$25,000 arising from the accumulated estimated under-funding of the trust.
 The Summons with Notice did not contain a complaint or a specified demand.
-We will be filing a Notice of Appearance in response to the Summons with Notice.
-The Compensation Board is required to serve a Complaint, which will set forth with more particularity the nature of the allegations and the damages sought.
-While joint and several liability exists, we have paid all assessments that have been levied against us to date during our participation in the trust.
+We timely filed a Notice of Appearance in response to the Summons with Notice, On June 16, 2008, we were served with a Verified Complaint, The Verified Complaint estimates that the trust was underfunded by \$9,700 during the period of December 1, 1997 - November 30, 2003 and an additional \$19,400 for the period December 1, 2003 - August 31, 2006.
+The Verified Complaint estimates our pro-rata share of the liability for the period of December 1, 1997 - November 30, 2003 is \$195.
+The Verified Complaint did not contain a pro-rata share liability estimate for the period of December 1, 2003-August 31, 2006.
+Further, the Verified Complaint states that all estimates of the underfunded status of the trust and the pro-rata share liability for the period of December 1, 1997-November 30, 2003 are subject to adjustment based on a forensic audit of the trust that is currently being conducted on behalf of the Compensation Board by a third-party audit firm.
+We timely filed our Verified Answer with Affirmative Defenses on July 24, 2008.
+While the potential of joint and several liability exists, we have paid all assessments that have been levied against us to date during our participation in the trust.
 In addition, our liability is limited to the extent that the trust was underfunded for the years of our participation.
 We have determined that our \$350 reserve for this potential liability continues to be reasonable.
 The final amount may be more or less, depending upon the ultimate settlement of claims that remain in the trust for the period of time we were a member.
 It may take several years before resolution of outstanding workers' compensation claims are finally settled.
 We will continue to review this liability periodically and make adjustments accordingly as new information is collected.